tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 ## Reading sentences aloud

 Should you read sentences aloud when doing Anki reps?
-I personally don't think it's necessary, and I rarely do it.
+Personally,
-If a sentence looks cool I usually pronounce it just for the fun of it.
+I don't think it's necessary.

-Reading out loud can definitely help you remember the sentences better because you're actively using your muscles.
+I rarely do it because it takes extra time.
-It's harder to skim when you're engaged.
+If a sentence interests me, I might read it aloud just for fun.

-Another thing to consider is whether you are going to build bad pronunciation habits by pronouncing Japanese out loud.
+There's also the risk of developing bad pronunciation habits when reading Japanese aloud and incorrectly pronouncing words.
 In this regard, I would definitely recommend avoiding doing it if you're a beginner.
 Any type of pronunciation practice requires you to have acquired large aspects of the language and have built strong phonetic awareness.